 Just make sure to read the label to ensure that your bread is made with whole grains only, not a mixture of whole and refined grains.
 It’s also preferable that the bread contains whole seeds or grains.

 Greek yogurt (or Greek-style yogurt) is thicker and creamier than regular yogurt.

-There are two important strategies to employ when you go grocery shopping: make your shopping list ahead of time and don’t go to the store hungry.
+There are two important strategies to employ when you go grocery shopping: Make your shopping list ahead of time and don’t go to the store hungry.

 Eggs are incredibly healthy, especially if you eat them in the morning.

-They are rich in high-quality protein and many essential nutrients that people often don’t get enough of, such as choline.
+They are rich in high quality protein and many essential nutrients that people often don’t get enough of, such as choline (

 When looking at studies comparing various types of calorie-matched breakfasts, eggs come out on top.

-Therefore, simply replacing your current breakfast with eggs may result in major benefits for your health.
+So, simply replacing your current breakfast with eggs may result in major benefits for your health.

 Protein is often referred to as the king of nutrients, and it does seem to have some superpowers.